marycamacho/audio-transcription-automation-mac/README.md

 # Audio Transcription Automation for macOS

-A shell script to automate the local transcription of audio files on macOS using the powerful `whisper.cpp` engine.
+A robust shell script to automate the local transcription of audio files on macOS using the powerful `whisper.cpp` engine.

 Created with a little help from a general AI.